This blog was originally written September 2018 but has since been updated.

-Socializing with your followers on social media should be a key component of your social media marketing strategy.
-It may seem like an obvious statement but after looking at numerous companies’ social media sites it appears that some people still don’t understand how important this is to social media marketing success.
+Engaging/socializing with your followers on social media should be a key component of your social media marketing strategy (and a small part of your overall SEO strategy).
+It may seem like an obvious statement but after looking at numerous companies’ social media sites (especially small businesses) it appears that some people still don’t understand how important this is to social media marketing success.

-Sharing your products and/or services is completely acceptable (why else would you bother if you don't get something out of it?) but when more than 20% of your posts are links to your own products and site then there is a problem.
-No one wants to browse a Facebook page that is full of sales pitches, demands to sign up now and links to your company website that don't provide anything valuable to them.
-A widely excepted ratio for sales-related posts vs. entertaining posts is 20:80.
+Sharing your products and/or services is completely acceptable (why else would you bother if you don't get something out of it?) but when the majority of your posts are just links to products then there is a problem.
+No one wants to browse a Facebook page that is full of sales pitches, demands to 'sign up now' and links to your website that don't provide anything valuable to them.
+A widely accepted ratio for sales-related posts vs. entertaining/engaging/culture posts is roughly 20:80.

 Ideas for Engaging Your Social Media Followers